qri-io/rfcs/text/0031-expanded_remove.md

 2. introduce _read-only_ and _read-write_ as terms to describe our present dataset acces model.
 2. improve help text and error messages, guiding users toward different uses of remove.
 3. Add an `amend` flag on the `save` command that _replaces_ the HEAD commit
-4. Add a `--remote` flag to `delete` for dropping datasets on remotes
+4. Add a `--remote` flag to `remove` for dropping datasets on remotes

-A well-documented desctrive command should be clearly labeled as the "opposite" of a constructive command and present warnings _before_ execution.
-Once executed, commands remove data should show as few caveat/errors/warnings as possible, or at least connect caveats to a clear next course of action.
+A well-documented destructive command should be clearly labeled as the "opposite" of a constructive command and present warnings _before_ execution.
+Once executed, commands removing data should show as few caveat/errors/warnings as possible, or at least connect caveats to a clear next course of action.
 A feeling of "clean state" comes when vommands like `qri log`, `qri list` and `qri status` match user expectations after running a destructive command.

 # Guide-level explanation